 I’ve noticed many gym rats spending 2-3 hours in the gym, 6-7 days per week.
 I have no doubt they’re putting everything they have into their training.
 The problem is everything they have depends upon a number of different subsystems in the body that become depleted as a result of very intense training.
 This is where a limited amount is good, but too much will result in unwanted side effects.

-You could relate this to someone trying to achieve a suntan.
-They might go in a tanning bed for 20 minutes, and that might be the perfect amount of exposure to manifest the tanning process.
-However, if that same individual were to go fall asleep in the tanning bed for 2 hours, it would be counterproductive to obtaining a suntan.
-Instead, it would damage his skin so badly, he’d end up looking like a lobster long before all of that damaged skin peels off, revealing a new layer of sensitive, untanned skin.
+It’s like someone trying to get a tan.
+Let’s say they go in a tanning bed for 20 minutes.
+That might be the perfect amount of exposure to manifest the tanning process.
+However, if that same individual fell asleep in the tanning bed for 2 hours, it would be counterproductive to getting a suntan.
+Instead, he’d end up looking like a lobster.
+It’s simply too much!
+It’s exactly the same thing with lifting.